simondlevy/Hackflight/parser/README.md

 to test the code.
 On Windows, the easiest way to test would be to modify the Python scripts to use 'COM3' or another port to access your flight controller.

 In output/python you can also run the msp-imudisplay.py program, which uses Tkinter and NumPy to visualize the Attitude messages coming from a flight controller (tested with AcroNaze running Baseflight).

+<b>Java</b>

 In output/java you can do

 % make jar

 to build the msppg.jar file, which can then be used as a library for Android projects and other Java-based work.

+<b>Arduino example</b>

 The Arduino example allows you to control the pitch of a buzzer using the pitch from the IMU.
 You should use an Arduino Mega or other Arduino that has TX1/RX1 pins, and make the following connections: